Room-11/Jeeves/README.md

 - Find the fkey value (hidden field)
 - Log in using the fkey, username and password at https://openid.stackexchange.com/account/login/submit
 - Get the websocket URL by making a POST request to http://chat.stackoverflow.com/ws-auth with the room id and the fkey

+### Setup the websocket connection

+- /ws-auth should return the websocket URI to connect to